maxmahlke/classy/docs/preprocessing.rst

 When smoothing, the window size and polynomial degree are saved to the preprocessed data.
 If the columns "smooth_window" and "smooth_degree" are found, the smoothing is done automatically.

+---
+Interactive
+The smoothing parameters are set per spectrum, not per feature.
+Changing them between features and storing will overwrite previous settings.